 Performance during the year: As the country takes action to make significant reductions in its carbon emissions following the establishment of a net zero carbon emissions target by 2050, the way in which electricity is produced and used is expected to have a substantial impact on the Network over time.
-The Company laid out its intention to act as a key facilitator in the country's net zero transition by placing decarbonisation at the heart of its plans for the ED2 period (as set out in the Emerging Thinking document).
-The Company is actively exploring how best to contribute to the achievement of this target through the decarbonisation of its own operations, including electrifying the fleet and enabling the uptake of low-carbon technology installations for its customers, such as photovoltaic solar panels, electric vehicles and heat pumps.
-The volume and total capacity of decentralised energy generation has also been growing steadily and, given the greater range of load and generation technologies now connected to the Network, the Company is taking action to develop innovative solutions that will reduce the need for traditional and potentially expensive reinforcement of the Network.
-In the past year, the Company has continued to market test flexible solutions, whereby customers are invited to support the Network by changing their energy consumption and generation patterns, facilitating a more efficient and greener Network.
-To understand how to most efficiently prepare the Network for the future needs of its customers, the Company has continued to build on its views of potential pathways to net zero in its region through its publication of Distribution Future Energy Scenarios in December 2020.
+The Company laid out its intention to act as a key facilitator in the country's net zero transition by placing decarbonisation at the heart of its investment and actions for the ED2 period.

+The volume and total capacity of decentralised energy generation and customer has continued to grow steadily and, given the greater range of load and generation technologies now connected to the Network, the Company is developing and actioning innovative solutions that will reduce the need for traditional and potentially expensive reinforcement of the Network.
+In the past year, the Company has continued to engage with the market for flexibility by consulting on investment solutions where there was an option for customers to support the Network by changing their energy consumption and generation patterns, facilitating a more efficient and greener Network.
+To understand how to most efficiently prepare the Network for the future needs of its customers, the Company has continued to build on its views of potential pathways to net zero in its region through its publication of Distribution Future Energy Scenarios in May 2021.